Laser Therapy in De Quervain’s Tenosynovitis

 5.1 Current Guidelines for Laser Therapy Use

-Laser Therapy is recommended as an adjunct or alternative to traditional therapies for patients who are hesitant about injections or surgery.
+LLLT is recommended as an adjunct or alternative to traditional therapies for patients who are hesitant about injections or surgery.
 Clinicians may use laser therapy in combination with physical therapy to optimize recovery.

 5.2 Optimal Treatment Protocols